Economy of Moldova: Macroeconomic situation

 In spite of some favorable background, Moldova remains Europe's poorest nation, resisting pursuing the types of reforms that have vastly improved the economies of some of its Eastern European neighbors.
 The Communist Party retained political control after winning the March 2005 parliamentary elections and re-elected its leader, Vladimir Voronin, as president in collaboration with the opposition.
 Although the government maintains a pro-Western stance, it has had trouble pursuing structural reforms and has made little progress on the International Monetary Fund's program to attract external financial resources.
 The parliament approved the government's economic growth and strategy paper in December 2004, but international financial institutions and Western investors will not be satisfied until the government begins to address fiscal adjustment, wage restraint, and payment of debt arrears.
 Despite the fact that the pace of privatization and industrial output has slowed, GDP growth was 7.3 percent in 2004, consumption continues to grow, and the currency continues to appreciate.
 The impasse in the pro-Russian Transnistria enclave, plagued by corruption and the smuggling of arms and contraband, continues despite international attempts at mediation.

+In 2025, the current account deficit (CAD) reached a record level of 23% of GDP, and was financed through the drawdown of cash deposits and the issuance of debt, bringing external debt to 57.7% of GDP, while international reserves maintained the level of $5.1 billion.
+This was because the economy experienced a recession in the first half of 2025, despite a slight growth of 1.1% in the second quarter.
+While growth was supported by domestic demand, driven by improved wages and energy-related transfers and capital investments, exports declined as a result of drought, weak external demand, and a decline in reexports to Ukraine.